A skilled trade for those who are organized, precise, and problem-solve under pressure

 The future of millwrighting in the US

-According to the Bureau of Labor Statistics Employment Projections, the millwright profession will grow more rapidly than other sectors between 2018–2028.
-Average growth of all professions during this time is predicted to be 5%.
-However, millwrights are projected to gain 3,900 new positions, which represents a 9% increase in employment.
+According to the Bureau of Labor Statistics Employment Projections, the millwright profession will grow more rapidly than other sectors between 2020-2030.
+Average growth of all professions during this time is predicted to be 7.7%.
+However, millwrights are projected experience a 10.3% increase in employment.
+(This differs slightly from the above 19% number which includes related fields of “industrial machinery mechanics” and “machinery maintenance workers” which are often on the training path for millwrighting.)

 Another change in the millwrighting industry is the computerization and robotization of factories.
 There are opportunities for millwrights who learn skills in these areas.